amingilani/spring-boot-tutorial/README.md

 Go ahead and explore the `pom.xml` file, this is the manifest for your project

-#### Making A Web App
+### Making A Web App

+We're going to make a web application with no security.

+#### Removing Security

-First, go ahead and comment the `spring-boot-starter-security` dependency.
-Until we configure the `security` package, it defaults to restricting everything behind a `401 Unauthorized` error.
+First, go ahead and temporarily comment the `spring-boot-starter-security` dependency, until we configure the `security` package later on.
+It defaults to restricting everything behind a `401 Unauthorized` error, which isn't needed at the moment.

 ```xml
 <!-- <dependency>